 Over 90% of browsers currently support Brotli compression.

 If the browser supports Brotli compression and is advertised within the Accept Encode Request Header, ImageKit.io uses Brotli compression.
 Otherwise, gzip compression is used by default.
-All the resources compressed using either algorithm is cached at the CDN, and all the end users get a cached copy of the resource.
+All the resources compressed using either algorithm are cached at the CDN, and all the end users get a cached copy of the resource.

 Support for Brotli compression with a browser can be checked within its Accept Encode Request Header.
-The browsers that support Brotli would include 'br' as shown below.
+The browsers that support Brotli would include

-Look at the Content Encoding Response Header to check whether the resource is Brotli encoded.
+Look at the Content-Encoding Response Header to check whether the resource is Brotli encoded.

 If you have any queries regarding the compressions performed on non-image files, please reach out to our team through your dashboard or at [email protected].